What is Translation Memory? Complete Guide to TM [2026]

 How Does Translation Memory Work?

-Understanding the TM workflow helps you leverage it effectively.
 Here's what happens when you use a CAT tool with TM enabled.

 Step 1: Segmentation